michaelairola/cookbook/_posts/2025-05-05-smoked-tri-tip.md

     - name: Seasoning
       ingredients:
         - i: salt
+          q: 2 tblsp
+        - i: pepper
-          q:
+          q: 2 tblsp
   directions:
     - |-
       Set Traeger temperature to 225℉.
 For optimal flavor, use "Super Smoke" if available.
     - |-
-      Generously season all sides of the tri tip with the standar seasoning above or any other choice of seasoning you may have.
+      Generously season all sides of the tri tip with the standard seasoning above or any other choice of seasoning you may have.
     - |-
       Place the tri-tip in Traeger and cook until the internal temperature reaches 130℉, 60-90 minutes.
     - |-